avij07/HelpHive-Complaint_Management_System_Dashboard/README.md

 # HelpHive - Complaint Management System Dashboard

 Welcome to the HelpHive Complaint Management System Dashboard repository.
-This project was developed during my internship at Tata Technologies Ltd. and aims to streamline the process of handling customer complaints using ASP.NET Core and MS-SQL.
+This project was developed during my internship at Tata Technologies Ltd. and aims to streamline the process of handling customer complaints using ASP.NET Core, its MVC architechture and MS-SQL for database.

 ## Table of Contents